bosdhill/rustlings/notes/ownership.md

 ## Borrowing vs Ownership

+Borrowing will take a reference to a variable and do something with it, but cannot drop it.

+Ownership is a mutable reference to some variable that can drop it.

-Borrowing = an immutable or mutable reference to some variable, that is temporary to do some operation, but will return ownership
+**Borrowing** = an immutable or mutable reference to some variable, that is temporary to do some operation, but will *return ownership*

 ```rust
 // Borrowing example